docusign/code-examples-java/README.md

    1. In the far left corner, select **+** > **Spring Boot**.
    1. In the **Name** field, input: `App`.
    1. To the right of the **Main class** field, select **...** > **App (com.docusign)   code-examples-java** > **OK**.
-   1. Select the **JRE** tab.
-Under **Runtime JRE**, ensure it lists jdk-11 or higher.
-Select **Apply** to save.
-   1. Select **Run** to run the launcher.
-A browser window should automatically open to the consent page.
    1. Under **Spring Boot**, select the **Enable debug output** checkbox > **OK**.

 1. In the top navigation bar, select **Run 'App'** to run the launcher.
 A browser window should automatically open to the consent page.
 1. [Optional] To install Lombok, select **File** > **Settings...** > **Plugins** > **Marketplace** tab > search for **Lombok**.
 It should have an author named Michail Plushnikov.
 Select **Install**, then restart IntelliJ.